 Here’s how to get your puppy to stop bothering your other pets so they can have some peace.

 1. Prevent the problem – physically prevent your puppy from bothering the other animals when you’re not available to train and supervise.

-2. Wear the puppy out – a tired puppy is a less-annoying puppy.
+2. Wear the puppy out (the right way) – a correctly-exercised puppy is a less obnoxious puppy.